 We have a range of policies in place which set out our approach to a number of different aspects of life in school.
 These policies are reviewed and updated regularly and are approved and signed off by our Governing Body.
 You can download copies of our policies below.
 If there is anything you do not understand, please ask your child's class teacher in the first instance.

 The welfare and safety of children who attend our school is our paramount concern.
 We will promote the health, well-being and safety of the pupils in all we do.
 Our children have the right to protection, regardless of age, gender, race, culture or disability.
 They have a right to be safe in our school.
 The aims and objectives of this policy are to ensure that all our staff promote an environment where children can learn in a safe, caring, stimulating and positive school and where their social physical and moral development is our highest priority.
+We follow the approach taken in the Department for Education's Keeping Children Safe in Education.
 Our safeguarding policy covers a range of issues including child protection; communication and parental involvement; photography in school; positive behaviour management (including anti-bullying); the role of adults supporting learning; educational visits; the provision of intimate care; safer recruitment and e-safety.
 The latest version was approved in September 2019.
 Download a copy of our safeguarding policy here.

 In our school, we aim to offer excellence and choice to all our children, whatever their ability or needs.
 We have high expectations of all our children.
 We aim to achieve this through the removal of barriers to learning and participation.
 We want all our children to feel that they are a valued part of our school community.
 Through appropriate curricular provision, we respect the fact that children have different educational and behavioural needs and aspirations; require different strategies for learning; acquire, assimilate and communicate information at different rates and need a range of different teaching approaches and experiences.
 Our policy covers matters including Special Educational Needs, provision for more able pupils and support for pupils with English as an additional language.
 The latest version was approved in Spring 2019.
 Download a copy of our Inclusion Policy here.